nephio-project/docs/README.md

 # Nephio documentation

-This repository contains the source filed for the documentation for the [Nephio](https://nephio.org/) project.
+This repository contains the source files for the documentation for the [Nephio](https://nephio.org/) project.
 The documentation is served from [docs.nephio.org](https://docs.nephio.org/) and the status of our Netlify build is

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9a7a49cd-9710-49c7-bd97-1dfb2272717c/deploy-status)](https://app.netlify.com/sites/nephio/deploys)

 ## Status of the documentation

-In this release the documentation was moved from a GitHub based documentation to a Hugo / Docsy based site.
-We are still working on the restructuring the content and finalizing the look and feel of the page.
+In R2 release, a Hugo / Docsy based documentation site was introduced for the Nephio documentation.
+Hugo / Docsy uses the Markdown files hosted in the Github repo to generate the documentation website.
+We are still working on the restructuring the content and finalizing the look and feel of the website.

 ## How to contribute to the documentation